Donald Trump Paid Just $750 In Federal Income Taxes — Is That Even Legal?

 Generally, it's wealthy people who employ tax avoidance tactics; after all, why would they want to pay more taxes than they legally have to?
 The rest of us might not be knowledgeable on the minutiae of the complex U.S. tax code, but the rich can hire the cleverest tax accountants in the world.
 It shows how, while Trump's tax returns are exceptional and newsworthy because he is the president, this was made possible because the tax system offers a wealth of opportunities to avoid taxes when you're a billionaire.

 In 2018, for the first time ever, billionaires paid a lower tax rate than the average American.
 But being taxed at a lower rate is just a part of the issue.
 Wealthy Americans manage to avoid taxes because their income comes in diverse forms — stock dividends or real estate, for example.
 According to the Center on Budget and Policy Priorities, roughly 41% of the income of the wealthiest 1% of Americans is capital income — money that's earned from your assets increasing in value.
 Capital income stands in contrast to labor income that comes from performing a job 40-plus hours a week.
-The value increase of your assets (called capital gains) are not only typically taxed at a lower rate and enjoy exemptions, you usually don't pay taxes on them until you sell them.
-Wealthy people can simply pass down assets like these to their children without paying capital gains taxes, and holding these assets gains wealthy people access to incredible amounts of credit.
-Amazon CEO Jeff Bezos, despite being the wealthiest person in the world with a net worth of $185 billion, pays an income tax based on a reported salary of $81,840.
+The value increases of your assets (called capital gains) are not only typically taxed at a lower rate and enjoy exemptions, you usually don't pay taxes on them until you sell them.
+Wealthy people can simply pass down assets like these to their children without paying capital gains taxes, and holding these assets allows wealthy people to have access to incredible amounts of credit.
+Amazon CEO Jeff Bezos, despite being the wealthiest person in the world with a net worth of $186.9 billion at time of writing, pays an income tax based on a reported salary of $81,840.
 As the NYT story notes, tax returns don't reflect your net worth.

 Advertisement

 When you run a business, there are even more ways to reduce your tax liability.
-A big reason why Trump managed not to pay taxes at all in some years, for example, was due to his businesses reporting large losses.
+A big reason why Trump managed to not pay taxes at all in some years, for example, was due to his businesses reporting large losses.
 These losses don't just reduce liability for that single year, but can be carried over to subsequent years.
 The NYT notes that the losses were real, but there are many ways that businesses take advantage of accounting tactics to minimize reported profits, including by claiming business expenses, credits, and moving their profits outside of the U.S.

 Facebook is currently undergoing an IRS audit investigating whether it has avoided taxes by moving its headquarters to Dublin, Ireland.
-If the IRS wins its case, Facebook could pay $9 billion in taxes.
+If the IRS wins its case, Facebook could be ordered to pay $9 billion.
 But the IRS has been severely underfunded for over a decade, making it difficult for the agency to pursue audits of powerful corporations and people.
 Trump's tax audit began in 2010 and still remains unresolved.

 According to a report released by the Institute of Taxation and Economic Policy (ITEP), 91 major companies paid zero federal income taxes in 2018.
 In fact, many received a refund.
 Companies that either paid nothing or received money back for their 2018 taxes include Amazon, Netflix, Chevron, IBM, JetBlue, Prudential Financial, General Motors, and Halliburton.
 In part, corporate tax liability can be greatly reduced due to generous tax subsidies.
 The report notes that in 2018, Bank of America received over $5.5 billion in tax subsidies, JPMorgan Chase received $3.7 billion, and Wells Fargo around $3.2 billion.